craigmayhew/dns-adventure-game/README.md

 </p>

 ## Linux / Mac Installation
+Make sure you are using the standard shell by typing `sh`.
+This code may not work in zsh and other shells.
 Access the game on linux by pasting the following 7 line "game engine" into your command line and hitting enter:
 ```sh
 go() {